RikkuX491/EAST-SE-012924-Phase-2/README.md

 ```

 1. In the `Pet` Component in `Pet.js`, use `useState` to create a stateful variable named `count` and a setter function called `setCount`.
 The initial value for the state should be `0`.
-2. Modify the text content for the `button` element returned from the `Pet` component so that you are using the value of the `count` stateful variable instead of the `0` that is in the text content for the `button`.
+2. Modify the text content for the `<button>` element returned from the `Pet` component so that you are using the value of the `count` stateful variable instead of the `0` that is in the text content for the `button`.
-3. Add a click event listener to the `button` element returned from the `Pet` component.
+3. Add a click event listener to the `<button>` element returned from the `Pet` component.
 Clicking the button should invoke a callback function that will call the setter function `setCount`.
 Use the `setCount` setter function to increase the value of `count` by 1.
+4. In the `Pet` Component in `Pet.js`, use `useState` to create a stateful variable named `displayAnimalType` and a setter function called `setDisplayAnimalType`.
+The initial value for the state should be `false`.
+5. Use the ternary operator to set the value for the `className` attribute for the `<h4>` element returned from the `Pet` component to "display-animal-type" if the value of `displayAnimalType` is true, and "" (empty string) if the value of `displayAnimalType` is false.
+For the text content of the `<h4>` element, conditionally render either the pet's animal_type if `displayAnimalType` is true or the pet's name if `displayAnimalType` is false.
+6. Add a click event listener to the `<h4>` element returned from the `Pet` component.
+Clicking the button should invoke a callback function that will call the setter function `setDisplayAnimalType`.
+Use the `setDisplayAnimalType` setter function change the value of `displayAnimalType` to `true` if it is false, or change the value to `false` if it is true.

 ### Events